agressier/JWST-data-analysis-workshop-transiting-exoplanets/README.md

 We explore simple steps off data analysis using ERS NIRSpec PRISM WASP-39b transit observations.

-This notebook requires numpy,scipy, matplotlib and jwst pipeline.
+The notebook requires --numpy,scipy, matplotlib and jwst pipeline--, however if you want to go further, we suggest installing --juliet-- and --transitspectroscopy--